 Since the 1990s pilgrimage has experienced a true renaissance.
 Hiking on ancient pilgrimage trails is fascinating more and more people.
-Today many are searching for a compensation for increasing automisation, for overstraining deadlines and the flooding of information.
+Nowadays, many are searching for a compensation for increasing automisation, for overstraining deadlines and the flood of information.
 Some are looking for the nearness to the divine and a new path to Christian faith.
 Others are just enjoying the beauty of the nature or the cultural landscape.

 Pilgrimage in ...